 "I wonder how the guys (the onlookers) did not knock his teeth out," Yegorov added.

-The footage of the parachuting donkey was aired on national television Tuesday.
 Animal rights groups, meanwhile, said they were flabbergasted.

 "The sadists have shown their know-how," Konstantin Sabinin, a projects director at Vita told AFP.
 "It's an extremely despicable event."

 Earlier in the day Vita filed an official request to the General Prosecutor's Office to punish those responsible for "egregious cruelty."

 The animal rights group called on the authorities to take the incident seriously to finally put a stop to animal cruelty in Russia.